 Give yourself several weekends to work on building your application.
 Have mentors review your essays before you submit them to make sure you have articulated yourself professionally and well.
 Order your transcripts early.

-Take the GMAT seriously but don't stress over it too much.
-The GMAT is one factor among many.
+Take the GMAT or GRE seriously but don't stress over it too much.
+The GMAT or GRE is just one factor among many.

 - Who reads my application?